-THE PUBLICATION ETHICS AND MALPRACTICE STATEMENT OF AL HIKMAH INTERNATIONAL JOURNAL OF ISLAMIC STUDIES AND HUMAN SCIENCES
+THE PUBLICATION ETHICS AND MALPRACTICE STATEMENT OF AL HIKMAH RESEARCH AND PUBLICATION CENTRE

-Al Hikmah International undertakes a high commitment to uphold the best standard of publication ethics based on COPE (Committee on Publication Ethics).
-Hence, all journals of Al Hikmah International fully adhere to Code of Conduct and Best Practice Guidelines for Journal Editors and Code of Conduct for Journal Publishers.
+Al Hikmah Research and Publication Centre undertakes a high commitment to uphold the best standard of publication ethics based on COPE (Committee on Publication Ethics).
+Hence, all journals of Al Hikmah Research and Publication Centre fully adhere to Code of Conduct and Best Practice Guidelines for Journal Editors and Code of Conduct for Journal Publishers.

-Al Hikmah International Journal of Islamic Studies and Human Sciences is committed to promote a genuine articles, scientific journals, and book reviews.
+Al Hikmah Research and Publication Centre is committed to promote a genuine articles, scientific journals, and book reviews.
 As such, all submitted papers and opus have to be fully original, unpublished, never been copied by other party with other languages, and is not considered to be published by other publication.
 All authors who submit their papers should fully adhere our policy in relate to publication ethics and malpractice statement as our editorial board do not tolerate any unethical behavior such as plagiarism in whole or in a part from other work.

 Duties of the Editors